-- Keeping plants clean by hosing down with a jet of water if mite presence is suspected.
+- Keeping plants clean by hosing down with a jet of

-- Removing infected leaves and plant parts.
+- Removing infected leaves

 - Using crop rotation.

-- Cleaning up weeds and leaf litter around the plant base.
+- Cleaning up weeds and leaf litter around the plant

-- Spraying with botanical oils and soaps.
+- · Spraying with botanical oils

 PEAR AND CHERRY SLUG

 WHAT: Muddy-green, slimy larva of a sawfly wasp.
 Eggs laid on leaves in late spring.
 Larvae feed on the leaves before dropping to the soil to pupate.
 Adults re-emerge the following spring.